Understanding Group Therapy

 - A strong support system

-- Practice in learning how to love oneself and overcome the inner self-critical voice
+- Learn to overcome the inner self-critical voice

 ***Space is limited to 6 participants.
 This ensures that each in the group can have a voice, gain skills, and build a meaningful experience.
 Group ages range from 12 to 18 years.